 ● Thermal/ humidity regulation, hygroscopic and detoxifying with earthen plasters

-● Exterior finish can be 3 coats of lime render and a mineral silicate paint/ lime wash but this increases embodied energy and can be more expensive than rain screen cladding
+● Exterior finish can be 3 coats of lime render and a mineral silicate paint/ lime wash but this increases embodied energy and can be more expensive than some types of cladding

 ● All internal and external finishes must be water vapour permeable/ breathable

 ● Face fixed joinery is easiest for weather-tightness

 ● Services; Electrical conduit can be built in.
 Water pipes can pass through wall (sleeved) but not run in wall due to potential condensation or leakage.
 They can be surface mounted or run through other walls

 ● Studs can be in the centre of the wall, on the inside or outside face or alternatively doubled at the required thickness

 ● Walls may take 6-8 weeks minimum to dry out